Submissions

 Author

 The name of the author is not espoused by the academic title.
-Correspondence address and email must be written under author's name.
+Correspondence address and email must be written under the author's name.
 If the author is studying, the name of the university can be written down.
-If author more than one person, all of the authors’ names must be written include their correspondence address and email.
+If the author is more than one person, all of the authors’ names must be written including their correspondence address and email.

 Abstract and keywords

-The abstract is written in English and Indonesian not longer than 200 words included research problem, review of related literature, method, and conclusion.
+The abstract is written in English not longer than 200 words including research problem, review of related literature, method, and conclusion.
 Keywords are not more than five words.

 In note